balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
 ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
 Please see the "Chapter 3" link below for instruction.
+### Surface Book (Gen1) support temporarily removed in the latest 4.0 release.
+This is due to ACPI customizations that are not compatible.
+Will reintroduce support in a coming release.

 ## Supported Surface Specifications: